stephmarie17/docs-shared/dbx/encrypt-fields.rst

 and query documents with encrypted fields.

-In-use encryption prevents unauthorized users from viewing plaintext data as it is sent to MongoDB or when it is in an encrypted database.
-To enable in-use encryption in an application and authroize it to decrypt data, you must create encryption keys that only your application has access to.
-Only these applications that have access to your encryption keys can access the decrypted, plaintext data.
-This means that in the event of a security breach, a potential attacker sees only encrypted, ciphertext data as they do not have access to the encryption keys.
+In-use encryption prevents unauthorized users from viewing plaintext data as it is sent to MongoDB or while it is in an encrypted database.
+To enable in-use encryption in an application and authorize it to decrypt data, you must create encryption keys that only your application can access.
+Only applications that have access to your encryption keys can access the decrypted, plaintext data.
+If an attacker gains access to the database, they can only see the encrypted ciphertext data because they lack access to the encryption keys.

 You might use in-use encryption to encrypt fields in your MongoDB documents that contain the following types of sensitive data: